Orthodox Church of Finland: Diocese of Helsinki

 The Diocese of Helsinki has the most members, over 28,000.
 The Diocese of Helsinki is the seat of the archbishop.
 The diocese is divided into three parishes, with 50 priests.
 The main church of the diocese is Uspenski Cathedral in Helsinki.
 Characteristic to the diocese is the large number of members who have recently immigrated to Finland, especially in the Helsinki parish where several churches also officiate at the service in foreign languages, including Russian, English, Greek and Romanian.

-The current bishop is Archbishop Leo (Makkonen).
-He was appointed in 2018.
+The current bishop is Archbishop Elia (Wallgren).
+He was appointed in 2024.

 Diocese of Kuopio and Karelia

 The seat of the Bishop of Kuopio and Karelia is in Kuopio.
-The current bishop is Metropolitan Arseni (Heikkinen).

 The Diocese of Karelia has 19,000 church members in 5 parishes.
 The number of priests in the diocese is about 45, and churches and chapels total over 80.
 The diocese also includes the only Orthodox monasteries in Finland.

 The Orthodox Church Museum of Finland also operates in Kuopio.

+The current bishop is Metropolitan Arseni (Heikkinen).
+He was appointed in 2018.

 Diocese of Oulu

 The small Diocese of Oulu has four parishes, the largest of which is Oulu.
-The head of the diocese since 2015 is Metropolitan Elia (Wallgrén).

 The diocese was established in 1980 and it has 6,000 members.
 The cathedral of the diocese is the Holy Trinity Cathedral of Oulu.
 Traditionally, the Skolts, now a small minority of only 300 speakers, have been the earliest Orthodox Christians in the Finnish Lapland.
 Today, they live predominantly in the Inari parish.

-The Diocese of Oulu was founded as part of Archbishop Paul's (Olmari) plan to make the Finnish Orthodox Church autocephalous.
+The Diocese of Oulu was founded as part of Archbishop Paul (Olmari)´s plan to make the Finnish Orthodox Church autocephalous.
 However, the autocephaly plan has now been abandoned.

+The Locum Tenens after Metropolitan Elia`s election as Archbishop is Bishop Sergei (Rajapolvi).